 Let’s gather some common eyeglass cleaning supplies and test their efficiency!
 So let’s see: What is the best solution to clean eyeglasses, besides dish soap, which is the most recommended product?

 Many of those who look for how to make homemade eyeglasses cleaner turn to alcohol solutions.
-It’s natural, most eyeglasses cleaner solutions are made with alcohol.
-You may have been wondering, “does alcohol clean eyeglasses?”, or “is it safe to clean eyeglasses with alcohol?”.
+This is a natural move, as most eyeglasses cleaner solutions are made with alcohol.
+But you may still wonder, “Does alcohol clean eyeglasses?” or “Is it safe to clean eyeglasses with alcohol?”.
 The experts and Vint & York are on it, we’re giving you the answer right now.

 So, grab yourself a spray bottle of any size and use the following recipe:

 Although the wipes are damp in the packets, they tend to dry fairly quickly, so don’t waste any time.
-Immediately after opening the lens cleaning wipe package, swipe the wet layer outwards on your lenses on both sides, and then on the nose bridge and nose pads.
+Immediately after opening the lens cleaning wipe package, swipe the wet wipe on your lenses on both sides, and then on the nose bridge and nose pads.

 Once the wipe is dry, it becomes a cloth.
-Gently swipe it outwards on your lens to remove any residue.
-Just be sure to always wipe the nose bridge and nose pads last, as this is where most of the build up occurs and swiping them before the lens will smear the residue all over the lenses.
+Gently wipe it on your lens to remove any residue.
+Just be sure to wipe the nose bridge and nose pads last, as this is where most of the build up occurs.
+Swiping those areas before the lenses will only smear the residue all over the lenses.

 Remember the best direction to swipe: from arms to nose bridge.
-The eyeglass frame’s central brim and nose bridge/nose pad should be kept for your LAST swipe, so you don’t spread the oils to the rest of the frame.
+The eyeglass frame’s central brim and nose bridge/nose pad should be kept for your last swipe, so you don’t spread the oils to the rest of the frame.

 Cleaning tissues are one of the best spectacle cleaner.